What Happens if You Are in a Car Accident in a No-Fault State?

 Cons of No-Fault Car Insurance

-One of the cons of this type of insurance is that the claim on the driver's insurance—even if they were not at fault for the accident—may result in an increase in premiums.
-In 2013, new laws determine how much compensation a person can obtain for their PIP claim.
+One of the negative aspects of this type of insurance is that the claim on the driver’s insurance—even if they were not at fault for the accident—may result in an increase in premiums.
+In 2013, laws were passed to determine how much compensation a person can obtain for their PIP claim.
 This has resulted in a lower payout for those whose medical conditions are not emergent.

-Unless a person's injuries are permanent, they cannot file a personal injury lawsuit against the at-fault driver and access funds for general damages such as pain and suffering.
-In no-fault states, auto insurance companies pay for a larger number of medical services for a higher price than they do in states without a no-fault system.
+Unless a person’s injuries are severe, permanent, or exceed the policy limits, they cannot file a personal injury lawsuit against the at-fault driver and access funds for general damages such as pain and suffering.
+In no-fault states, auto insurance companies pay for more medical services at a higher price than they do in states without a no-fault system.
 This may result in higher insurance premiums for drivers in no-fault states as a whole.

 No-fault states tend to see a higher number of fraudulent claims, as well.
 The reforms to Florida's no-fault insurance law that were passed in 2012 and implemented in 2013 reportedly caused a significant reduction in the number of fraudulent PIP claims that the state receives.

-What Happens When You Get into a No-Fault Car Accident in Florida?
+What Happens When You Get into a Car Crash in a No-Fault State Like Florida?

-When You Are Found at Fault For a Car Accident
+When You Are at Fault For a Car Accident

-In addition to a no-fault car accident insurance system, Florida also has a system of pure comparative negligence that applies to personal injury lawsuits.
-What this means is that even if the other driver had some blame for the accident, they can still seek compensation from you in the event of serious and permanent injuries.
-However, any award they receive will be reduced by the percentage of blame that is theirs.
+In addition to a no-fault car accident insurance system, Florida also has a system of comparative negligence that applies to personal injury lawsuits.
+What this means is that even if the other driver had some blame for the accident, they can still seek compensation from you in the event of serious and permanent injuries unless they were more than 50% at fault.
+However, any award they receive will be reduced by their percentage of fault.

 When Another Driver Is At Fault For an Accident